mattmaniak/fiflo/README.md

 ```
 Remark: fiflo must be compiled without ASan and MSan.

-### Compile and install only the debugable binary.
+### Install only the binary with ASan linked for debugging.
 ```
 sudo make install_debug
 ```

 ## FAQ
-Will you port it into the Windows?
+Will you port it to the Windows?
 - No.